ddd-crew/como-prep-canvas/README.md

   The person or organization requesting (and financing) the workshop, or the authority sponsoring it.

 - **Why it matters:**
-  Sometimes your main conact / the initiator is not the one ultimately responsible for the workshop and its results.
-It is important to be clear about this and to clarify for the expectations and their definition of success beforehand.
-Dont rely on your contact to do this for you.
-Chinese whispers in crease the chances of unwanted surprises.
+  Sometimes your main contact / the initiator is not the one ultimately responsible for the workshop and its results.
+It is important to be clear about this, and to clarify the expectations and their definition of success beforehand.
+Don't rely on your contact to do this for you.
+Gossip or Telephone game like chatter increases the chances of unwanted surprises.
 It is also important to know who is allowed to decide / what can be decided during the workshop itself.

 **Example:**